anuraghatole/NIKE-STORE/README.md

 The **Nike Store Application** has been deployed on Amazon **EKS (Elastic Kubernetes Service)**, showcasing expertise in cloud-native application management.
 This deployment ensures scalability, high availability, and accessibility through a load balancer, following best practices for Kubernetes and cloud infrastructure.

-This project demonstrates my ability to handle real-world deployment challenges and implement robust solutions in a production-grade environment. ☁️🌟

 ---